Search

 • Is San José Juan Santamaria Intl the only airport in San José?

 No, there are 3 airports in San José.
-These are San José Juan Santamaria Intl, San José Tobias Bolanos Intl and Tortuquero.
+These are San José Juan Santamaria Intl, San José Tobias Bolanos Intl and La Fortuna.

 • What is the busiest day to depart from San José Juan Santamaria Intl Airport?

-The day with the most flights departing from San José Juan Santamaria Intl Airport is generally Monday, with an average of 2 flights leaving the airport.
+The day with the most flights departing from San José Juan Santamaria Intl Airport in the past week was Monday, with 233 flights leaving the airport.

 Airport information - San José Juan Santamaria Intl